Valhalla 2021 ~ Cocoa Beach Florida

-The original Valhalla was a house I built in the 90s when I was living in Colorado.
+The original Valhalla was a house I built in the 1990s when I lived in Colorado.
 I developed a 40-acre parcel of land in Redstone Canyon outside of Fort Collins.
-The development included running power, drilling a well, and building a custom-designed three-story home of my dreams.
+The development included running power, drilling a well, and building the custom-designed three-story home of my dreams.

 A friend gave me a carved slate sign from England with the name Valhalla on it.
 He was into Norse mythology, and Valhalla is their name for a large hall in Asgard where the Vikings went and partied after they died.
 How cool is that!
 So that stuck, and I carried the sign (unfortunately not the house) here with me to Florida.